Skip to main content

 Low-Maintenance

-Spanish tiles are a low-maintenance material, so it’s likely that you won’t have to worry about spending your rainy day funds on roof repairs.
+Spanish tiles are a low-maintenance material, so, likely, you won’t have to worry about spending your rainy day funds on roof repairs.
 Although they’re expensive, their durability eventually pays off, even for those living in regions where harsh weather is prevalent.

 Heat Resistant

 Contrary to Nelly’s beliefs, it’s not getting “Hot in Herre” when it comes to Spanish tile, folks.
-Clay tiles have the ability to reflect the heat from the sun, while also insulating your home in the chillier months.
+Clay tiles can reflect the heat from the sun, while also insulating your home in the chillier months.
 That “S” curve design helps to ventilate your attic, too.

 Disadvantages of Spanish Tile